 It’s always worth looking at the breakdown of site visitors, to see new versus returning users.
 If your objectives are focused on new business, increasing new visitors might be a top goal.
 Whereas if you’re focused on providing lots of great, timely content for people to constantly seek out, seeing more and more repeat visitors helps you realize what is working.
 For us, it is exciting to see that returning visitors are up by 2% from 2017:

 The area of our website where we focus most of our time and energy is definitely our portfolio.
-It is excellent to see that our dedication seems to be paying off, as the highest page views on our website is our Work page.
-This is where we showcase our latest and greatest projects, and keeping it fresh is key.
+It is excellent to see that our dedication seems to be paying off, as the highest page views on our website are on our Work page.
+This is where we showcase our latest and greatest projects and keeping it fresh is key.
 Take a peek at what we’re up to!

 We like to keep our visitors up to date with the latest on things like design, development, and marketing.
 Stats that show what posts are getting the most attention are useful for future content strategies and overall planning.
 Our very own Jason Larose wrote an amazing blog post on Affinity Photo and Affinity Designer which brought in a whopping 2,388 unique page views in 2018!